-80% of business owners do not know the value of their business, yet the majority of their net worth and retirement is the business value.
+80% of business owners do not know the value of their business, yet the majority of their net worth and retirement rely on their business value.
 They have been head down, focused on running and growing the business, keeping clients and employees happy, and making a living.
-One day it will be time to turn the chapter and the value will matter - matter a great deal.
+One day it will be time to turn the chapter and the value of the business will become a top priority.
+At Brentwood Growth, our business brokers provide complementary business valuations with zero commitment to help business owners begin the process of selling a business.

-We are a leading team of business brokers who assist business owners who want to sell their company now or enhance the value of their company for greater cash flow or future sale.
-We will help you determine the value of your business, find potential buyers for you and manage the sale process all the way to close for you.
+We are a leading team of business brokers who assist business owners who want to sell their company now or enhance the value of their company for greater cash flow to prepare for the future sale of a business.
+We will help you determine the value of your business, find potential buyers for your business, and manage the sale process all the way from planning to closing for you.

 We are not only a business broker – we are a partner and advisor.
 Our unique approach is to consult each of our clients through the entire process of selling or acquiring a business from beginning to end.
 We have years of experience in this process and will obtain the best offer for our clients, ensure that they know what to expect, and walk away from a closed deal satisfied.